• Skip to primary navigation

 You’ll go bananas for this Banana Foster French Toast Recipe

 Bananas foster is a classic dessert of caramelized bananas.
 This recipe serves up yummy bananas foster, without the rum, in French toast form.
-The result is a perfectly sweet (but not too sweet) breakfast treat that will have you going back for seconds.
+The result is a perfectly sweet (but not too sweet) breakfast treat that tastes as good as it looks.

 While the taste is similar to bananas foster, it’s not nearly as sweet, so you can add some toppings or eat it as is.
-If you prefer savory, try a cheesy sausage and grits casserole.
+It’s similar to traditional french toast in that the bread is soaked in a custard, but that’s about where the similarities stop.
+It’s almost like bread pudding in texture.

 A slice of banana french toast on a plate.